Recreational drone use

 It costs $65 excluding GST ($74.75 including GST) for each DOC region you apply to use your drone in.
 Use DOC Maps to identify where DOC region boundaries are.

-Your application should be processed within 10 working days of receipt.
-The timeframe may be longer where iwi consultation is required.
-If your application is approved we will send you a contract which you must sign and return before proceeding with your activity
+One-off applications are generally processed in shorter timeframes, dependent on whether iwi consultation is required.
+If your application is approved we will send you a contract which you must sign and return before proceeding with your activity.